US debt ceiling analysis: Why haven’t the markets started to sell off aggressively? Some have already

 Of all US treasuries, the only dated paper to see yields rise is very short-term such as the one month.
 Longer term yields such as one-year and even 10-year have not reacted with any real impression.
 Why?
 Longer term yields reactions are weighted within the context of Fed taper expectations, where it now looks increasingly unlikely that the Fed will look to taper before Janet Yellen arrives as the head of the Fed (assuming her ratification goes through as expected).
 Longer term yields have fallen ever since the Fed no taper decision as a result.

 Short-term yields which are more sensitive to short-term risks have not moved dramatically either.
 However, extremely short-term yields such as one month bills have.
 One month bill yields have rallied from 0.0025% to 0.3220% in the space of just four weeks.
 That’s a huge move.
-The chart below shows you how one month bills have seen their yields more than treble in the last few weeks vs longer term five-year and 10-year.
-This echoes a sentiment that traders are acknowledging the short-term risks posed by the deadlock on Capitol Hill but this acknowledgement is recognised only in the short term and for good reason.
+The chart below shows you how one month bills have seen their yields rise in the last few weeks vs longer term five-year and 10-year.
+This move echoes a sentiment that traders are acknowledging the short-term risks posed by the deadlock on Capitol Hill but this acknowledgement is recognised only in the short term and for good reason.
 This is not the first time the markets have been left waiting for US politicians to reach an agreement that has gone down to the wire.
-If the deadlock continues until Wednesday, we will start to see a more aggressive investor reaction.
+If the deadlock continues until Wednesday, we will start to see a more aggressive investor reaction that will likely broaden out to longer term dated paper.

-CDO markets have also seen a reaction.
-The cost of insurance against a default has risen significantly as investors resort to CDOs during times of uncertainty.
-Take a look at the chart below of both five-year and 10-year CDS from Markit.
+CDS markets have also seen a reaction.
+The cost of insurance against a default has risen significantly as investors resort to CDS during times of uncertainty.
+Take a look at the chart below of both US five-year and 10-year CDS from Markit.
 The costs have more than doubled in the last month and a new upsurge has begun after a sell off last week on hopes for a short-term agreement.

 Onto Stocks